loomio/loomio-deploy/README.md

 If you just want a local install of Loomio for development, see [Setting up a Loomio development environment](https://github.com/loomio/loomio/blob/master/DEVSETUP.md).

 ## What you'll need
-* Root access to a server, on a public IP address, running Ubuntu (latest LTS release) with at least 1GB RAM (2GB recommended).
+* Root access to a server, on a public IP address, running Ubuntu (latest LTS release) with at least 1GB RAM.

 * A domain name